tricia-johansson/tricia-johansson/README.md

 ![GIF](https://raw.githubusercontent.com/tricia-johansson/tricia-johansson/main/IMG_0698.GIF)

-# ALL my Coding projects
+# ALL my Coding projects here on GitHub

 > [!IMPORTANT]
 > I'm still learning how to code and still pretty basic and have a huge journey ahead of me.
 Please be aware that these projects are highly experimental in nature!